iifl-logo

 Currency volatility The exchange rate between INR and GBP, INR and USD, has been volatile in recent years, and these currencies may continue to fluctuate significantly in the future as well.

-The Company has a dedicated treasury function and an internal foreign exchange risk management policy that proactively hedges exposures.
-Per the internal guidelines, the Company has been judiciously hedging our net exposures regularly through forward cover contracts and other suitable products.
+The Company?s operating results will continue to be impacted by fluctuations in these exchange rates The Company has a dedicated treasury function and an internal foreign exchange risk management policy that proactively hedges exposures.
+Per the internal guidelines, the Company has been judiciously hedging our net exposures regularly through forward cover contracts and other suitable products

-While this risk did not impact us in the current year the pressure will continue in FY25 due to the adverse impact on the overall liquidity situation and challenges faced by clients businesses.
-This could have an impact on the Companys cash receivables, and the Company may be required to enhance our short-term line of credit temporarily, to continue our operations.
+Customer credit risk This risk is the possible inability to collect from clients or delays in collecting the Company?s dues.
+While this risk did not impact us in the current year the pressure will continue in FY25 due to the adverse impact on the overall liquidity situation and challenges faced by clients? businesses.
+This could have an impact on the Company?s cash receivables, and the Company may be required to enhance our short-term line of credit temporarily, to continue our operations.

 The Company addresses this risk through a well-defined governance mechanism to ensure adequate liquidity and solvency.

 Liquidity and solvency risk The Company operates through legal entities in multiple countries and is subject to various standards and principles for accounting and reporting.
-Any material change in the standards will impact the Companys financial reporting.
+Any material change in the standards will impact the Company?s financial reporting.

 Furthermore, the Company uses financial leverage to ensure optimum solvency.
 Timely borrowing, repayment, and raising funds at the right cost are important aspects of financial management, which would otherwise adversely impact profitability and solvency.